 1. Leverage Technology For Transparency

 We loved hearing from Rob Michalak— Global Director of Ben & Jerry’s who spoke about the importance of creating standards around transparency.
 Specifically held within the moving parts of a business.
 In discussing their dairy standards he said “happy farmers, happy workers, happy earth.”
 We also loved hearing from Natalie Ebel from the non-profit Pencils of Promise, who are leveraging technology and transparency by using Virtual Reality to communicate the big picture story behind what they are doing for the world.
-During Everlane’s panel they discussed something called “radical transparency” which is essentially being very bold and honest in the process of discussing transparency within your brand.

 This also seemed to be a theme in the conversations that we carried with the various attendees who came to the conference.
 We learned that within the realm of social impact, there is the overall yearn for transparency to be of the utmost importance within an organization because at the end of the day, that is what we are fighting for.